martysai/maratsaidov.github.io/_posts/2022-11-14-the-RPS-race.md

     title: "MLflow model registry including S3 bucket."
 ---

-The MVP for Model Serving cloud-native solution.
+The MVP for a model serving cloud-native solution.

 At my previous role, we actively set up a production environment for deploying hundreds of machine learning models.
 I want to talk about the central metric in this task - RPS (requests per second) - and the first step taken to improve it.